Glen Affric: Current ownership

 Commission's successor body, Forestry and Land Scotland (FLS), is the largest single landowner in Glen Affric, holding 176 km2 of the lower and central parts of the glen.

 The National Trust for Scotland has owned the 37 km2 West Affric Estate, which covers the upper part of the glen, since 1993.

 As of 2019 the main private landowner is the North Affric Estate with 36 km2 of land on the north side of Loch Affric centred on the baronial Affric Lodge.
-Since 2008 this land has been held by David Matthews, whose eldest son James Matthews is married to Pippa Middleton, sister to Catherine, Princess of Wales.
+Since 2008 this land has been held by David Matthews, father-in-law of Pippa Middleton.

 The Guisachan area of Glen Affric, which lies to the south of the main glen, is also in private hands, now forming three separate estates.
 Wester Guisachan Estate covers 38 km2 of land to the south of Loch Affric, whilst the Hilton & Guisachan Estates, owned by Alexander Grigg, lies further east and covers 17 km2.
 The final portion of the Guisachan Estate, which is in the ownership of Nigel Fraser, consists of 7 km2 at the very east of the glen.
 In this area lies the Conservation village of Tomich.

 As with all land in Scotland, there is a right of responsible access to most of the land in the glen for pursuits such as walking, cycling, horse-riding and wild camping.
 These rights apply regardless of whether the land is in public or private ownership, provided access is exercised in accordance with the Scottish Outdoor Access Code.